collectiveaccess/ProvidenceDocs/_source/providence/user/media/media_mirroring.rst

 is available.
 If you omit this directive the mirror will receive files from CollectiveAccess but will not actually be used by CollectiveAccess to serve media.

-For further details about the mirror configuration see `FTP Mirror configuration <file:///Users/charlotteposever/Documents/ca_manual/providence/user/configuration/developer/media_volumes.conf.html?highlight=ftp>`_.
+For further details about the mirror configuration see `FTP Mirror Configuration <file:///Users/charlotteposever/Documents/ca_manual/providence/user/configuration/developer/media_volumes.conf.html#ftp-mirror-configuration>`_ in `Media_volumes.conf <file:///Users/charlotteposever/Documents/ca_manual/providence/user/configuration/developer/media_volumes.conf.html>`_.

+.. _rst_tutorial: